MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-sample-site.md

 # Add a sample site to your tenant

 Discover the modern experiences you can build with SharePoint.
 Use the SharePoint look book and integrated provisioning service to find inspiring samples of communication sites and team sites that look great on the web and on mobile devices.
 Then, add one or more sample sites to your tenant.
 You can customize the sample to use for your own site or use the site for learning or showing to your colleagues.
-You can do this all with the SharePoint Look Book and the integrated SharePoint provisioning service.
+You can do this all with the SharePoint look book and the integrated SharePoint provisioning service.

 ![](media/LookBookCover0.png)